Gyanesh-Samanta123/Gyanesh-Samanta123/README.md

 ## I'm a Sophomore at SRM University, Kattankulathur.

 - 🔭 I'm adding on to my repository Competitive Programming.
-- 🌱 I’m currently learning Machine Learning and Firebase.
+- 🌱 I’m currently learning Machine Learning and Data Science.
 - 👯 I’m looking to collaborate with other developers on IoT projects.
 - 🥅 2021 Goals: Get more into the development part of coding apart from Competitive Programming.
 - ⚡ Fun fact: I love to play the Piano.